STAT545-UBC-hw-2018-19/hw04-aleurcelay/hw04_gapminder_tidydata_joins.md

 ### match()

-Let’s try to match the countries in the
+Let’s try to match the variable country in the
 subsets:

 ``` r